jahidulislam114593/OOPs-in-cpp/README.md

 - Templates

 ## Purpose
-This repository's goal is to document and track my learning progress in OOP with C++.
+The goal of this repository is to document and track my progress in learning OOP with C++.
 It serves as both a reference for me and a resource for others who are interested in learning these concepts.
 Feel free to explore the code and suggest improvements!